bejranonda/Code-of-the-Sea--performance-control-panel/README.md

 - **For Developers & Makers:** Production-ready IoT platform demonstrating professional Raspberry Pi orchestration.
 Real-time hardware control (I2C sensors, PWM outputs, audio processing), comprehensive monitoring, automatic recovery, modular architecture adaptable for any interactive installation.

-### The Experience (What people encounter)
+### 🎭 The Experience (What people encounter)

-In a world of constant movement—physical migration, digital nomadism, cultural displacement—this installation embodies **future nomads** who carry their entire environment integrated as a protective technological shell. *"What will the nomads of the future look like in a world defined by constant movement?"*
+> "In a world of constant movement—physical migration, digital nomadism, cultural displacement—this installation embodies **future nomads** who carry their entire environment integrated as a protective technological shell."

 The title **"Code of the Sea"** explores how machines interpret human experiences—migration, memory, identity—translating the fluid, boundless nature of existence into discrete signals, like decoding the vast ocean's depths.